garrandall/popular-music-data/tracks/braid-my-hair-mario.md

   start_date: '2002-11-30'
 ---

-When you look at me, i know you see a 15 year old, gettin his dough back and fourth to the studios hoppin outta limosines, rockin the latest jeans jordans, fresh, t-shirt, new and even though these things are true its hard work and sometimes i just wanna go home and... tell my girl to braid my hair...
+When you look at me, I know you see a 15 year old, gettin his dough back and fourth to the studios hoppin outta limosines, rockin the latest jeans jordans, fresh, t-shirt, new and even though these things are true its hard work and sometimes I just wanna go home and... tell my girl to braid my hair...